 There are over 250 000 marketing agencies based in the UK.
 With so much choice, it can be a minefield to find the best web designer to build your website, especially when most freelancers and agencies will only give you a quote after you submit the requirements for your project.
-With that in mind, I decided to put this web design pricing guide together so you can have a clear idea of how much your website should be costing you in the UK, in 2021.
+With that in mind, I decided to put this web design price list together so you can have a clear idea of the cost of website design in 2022.
 Let’s go straight to the point!

 How much does a website cost (UK)?

 To explain the cost of a website in the UK, I decided to create a quick scenario which is quite common considering the enquiries I normally get.

 The table below represents the cost of a brochure website with a simple contact form and 5 pages (home, about us, services, blog and contact us).
 The objective of this website is to represent a small business company online and to generate new leads through phone calls and e-mail enquiries.

 Firstly, let’s look into the difference between getting a freelance web designer to build your new website or choosing a web design agency.
 Next, let’s compare the price difference between a website created using a CMS like WordPress and a website created using a hard-coding approach.

 The table below represents the cost of a basic e-commerce website, with up to 20 products and all the basic features to start selling online.

-Website Design in the UK: The Ultimate Pricing Guide for 2021
+Website Design in the UK: The Ultimate Pricing List for 2022

 As a business owner, you want a website that reflects your brand and more importantly, a site that makes you proud.
 But do you really have to pay thousands of pounds for a website that does the same job (or better) as one that costs less than a thousand pounds?